bitrise-io/devcenter/docs/bitrise-cli/step-properties.md

 ### Step properties

 Step properties provide important data of a Step, such as its project type, its source code or the dependencies it requires.
-A step's inputs and outputs are also defined as step properties.
+A Step's inputs and outputs are also defined as step properties.
 Let's take a look at the properties!

 - `title`, `summary` and `description` : metadata, for comments, tools and GUI.
   _Note: these meta properties can be used for permanent comments.
 Standard YML comments